juniorcl/juniorcl/README.md

 <br>

-I'm a physics teacher and a data scientist who loves open source programs and tools.
-I have master's degree in natural science period during which I developed my research using Python for data analysis and data processing.
+I'm a physics teacher and a data scientist with a passion for technology.

-Since then, I have studied and, more recently, worked with python, data science and machine learning algorithms focused in business solutions.
+I currently develop projects that prioritize solving business problems, from understanding them, analyzing data, to extracting insights and implementing the solution.
+I also continue to develop myself with improvement and study activities such as a portfolio of data science projects and I also write about the same topic on a blog on [Medium](https://medium.com/@juniorcl).

 For more details about my projects and each solution, they are described in the data science project section.

 ### Analytics Tools